Healthy Homes Assessment Pirimai

 Draught Stopping Pirimai

-You don’t need to cover up holes or gaps in the building.
-For instance, small gaps around windows and doors may be required to allow movement of the structure when the household heats and cools, to allow them to be opened and closed rather than sticking.
-We will examine the windows and doors during your Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the building when the household is heated and cools so that they are able to be closed and opened instead of instead of being stuck.
+We will check the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections